SettRaziel/wrf_archlinux/README.md

 * Sometimes the virtual machine freezes when trying to make a model run.
 Looking on the last entries of the system log most of the time the machine freezes while loading input data via wget.
 I will investigate that further to correct that behavior.
 If you know more, feel free to contact me.
+  - switched to curl; in testing
+* Using different resolutions for x and y seems to lead to an error, that file informations do not concur with the settings from the namelist file.
+Only the value of dx seems to be used.
+This needs to be reviewed.

 # Todos:
 * generic file paths will be added later as shell parameters